-Khaisoor (South Waziristan): With a feeling of overwhelming jubilation, I tread the soil of my hometown in South Waziristan after spending a decade displaced from the place of my birth.
+Khaisoor (South Waziristan): With overwhelming jubilation, I tread the soil of my hometown in South Waziristan after spending a decade displaced from the place of my birth.
 I returned to celebrate Eid with my relatives, only to find profound changes in everything from the people to the infrastructure.

-I had left my Toorwam village, a dusty hamlet situated in the heart of South Waziristan, in the face of fast-spreading militancy and violence on 18 July 2007, living in displacement in many districts such as Tank, Murree and Abbottabad, like thousands of other tribal families.
+On 18 July 2007, I left Toorwam village, a dusty hamlet situated in the heart of South Waziristan, in the face of fast-spreading militancy and violence.
+I lived in displacement in many districts such as Tank, Murree and Abbottabad, like thousands of other tribal families.

-At that time, I was under immense pressure to support my family and I was working as a journalist with local and foreign morningers to eke out a livelihood.
+At that time, I was under immense pressure to support my family and I was working as a journalist with local and foreign outlets to eke out a livelihood.

-My four-hour journey from D. I. Khan began in scorching 39-degree heat, but ended with a comfortable 22 degrees in Waziristan.
+My four-hour journey from D. I. Khan began in scorching 39 C-degree heat, but ended with a comfortable 22 C degrees in Waziristan.

 Our sprawling village is made of mud-built houses, surrounded by barren mountains and a gently flowing stream.
 Most of the houses have been damaged but I also noticed that the area is marching on robust path to progress and development.

-People get $4,000 for fully damaged homes and $2,000 from the government, which are being disbursed by the local administration for a partially smashed house—the tribesmen complain this is a meagre amount, with which a single bathroom couldn’t be built.
+Through a government program, people get $4,000 for fully damaged homes and $2,000 for a partially smashed house.
+The tribesmen complain this is a meagre amount, with which a single bathroom couldn’t be built.

 As a number of mud-built houses are either damaged by shelling or rains, the newly repatriated families have to install tents inside their houses’ boundary walls because they are unable to build their houses.

-When I entered my damaged home, my mother 65 hugged me for ten minutes, and burst into tears out of excitement.
-She had been the last person to bid me goodbye when I fled a decade earlier, and weeping uncontrollably because of my looming separation.
-I only met her twice in this whole decade.
+When I entered my damaged home, my 65-year-old mother hugged me for 10 minutes, and burst into tears of excitement.
+She had been the last person to bid me goodbye when I fled a decade earlier, weeping uncontrollably because of my looming separation.
+I only saw her twice in this whole decade.

 The tribal peoples have a tight-knit social system that connects tribesmen to each other.

 However, because I had lived in the settled areas of Pakistan for almost a decade, I was unable to recognize some of my immediate relatives.
-Kids, who had been five years old when I fled on 18 July 2007, are now teenagers on the verge of manhood to whom I needed an introduction.
+Kids who had been five years old when I fled in 2007 are now teenagers on the verge of manhood to whom I needed an introduction.

 For a month leading up to our departure, my five-year-old son kept asking when we would return to our homeland, since he was born in Islamabad and has never known Waziristan, the Taliban, or militancy.
 He has no knowledge of the military operations in Waziristan that led to our displacement.